 Disease or Virus

 Snorting can be a sign of an upper respiratory disease, including chronic rhinitis.
-According to a journal on Vin, cats with this condition will often suffer from snorting found with obstructions secondary to secretion accumulation.
+According to Vin, cats with this condition may produce snorting due to obstructions secondary to secretion accumulation.

-To test for chronic rhinitis, vets will hold the affected cat’s mouth and one nostril closed to ensure that the animal can breathe through the open nostril without distress.
+To test for chronic rhinitis, vets will hold the affected cat’s mouth and one nostril closed to ensure that it can breathe through the open nostril without distress.
 If there is any change in effort or noise associated with single nostril breathing, there’s likely to be some degree of obstruction.
-If this is the case, treatment is needed.

-Another common virus in cats is feline herpesvirus type 1.
+Another common virus is feline herpesvirus type 1.
 This virus is highly contagious, especially in shelters that house lots of animals in close proximity.
-Most cats are exposed as kittens and are usually infected by the mother cat at birth.
+Most cats are exposed as kittens and are infected by the mother cat at birth.

-Exposure to feline herpes results in cats becoming life-long carriers and can, therefore, infect other felines.
+Exposure to feline herpes results in cats becoming life-long carriers and can, therefore, infect other cats.
 Vaccination can help the problem, along with the following safety measures:

-- Keep your cat indoors wherever possible to prevent it from coming into contact with infected cats
+- Keep your cat indoors to prevent it from coming into contact with infected cats

 - Keep up to date with your cat’s injections

-- Maintain a stress-free environment for your pet to live in
+- Maintain a stress-free environment for your cat to live in

-- Wash your hands thoroughly when handling multiple cats
+- Wash your hands before handling other cats

 A nasopharyngeal polyp is a benign mass that develops in the middle ear – the compartment just behind the eardrum.
 As VCA Hospitals describes, nasopharyngeal polyps can impact a cat’s breathing, and as they grow and expand, they may partially block the cavity at the back of the mouth.